QShield: Securing Neural Networks Against Adversarial Attacks using Quantum Circuits: Experimental Setup

-\paragraph{Carlini \& Wagner (C\&W) Attack.} A family of optimization-based attacks introduced by Carlini and Wagner \cite{carlini2017towards} that search for the smallest perturbation required to misclassify an input.
-The most well-known is the $L_2$ C\&W attack, which formulates finding an adversarial example as a constrained optimization problem (minimizing perturbation norm while inducing a target misclassification) and solves it via iterative optimization.
-The C\&W $L_2$ attack is among the most effective white-box attacks.
-In fact, it is considered one of the strongest attacks for the $L_2$ norm, and is recommended as a primary method to evaluate defenses \cite{guesmi2022room}.
+\paragraph{Carlini \& Wagner (C\&W) Attack} The C\&W attack encompasses a family of optimization-based attacks introduced by Carlini and Wagner \citep{carlini2017towards} that seek the smallest perturbation required to induce misclassification.
+The most prominent variant is the $L_2$ C\&W attack, which formulates the search for an adversarial example as a constrained optimization problem, minimizing the perturbation norm while achieving a target misclassification, and solves it via iterative optimization.
+The C\&W $L_2$ attack is considered one of the most effective white-box attacks for the $L_2$ norm and is highly recommended as a primary method for evaluating defenses \citep{guesmi2022room}.

-\paragraph{DeepFool Attack.} An attack that iteratively linearizes the classifier to find the minimal perturbation needed to change the decision.
-Proposed by Moosavi-Dezfooli et al. \cite{moosavi2016deepfool}, DeepFool starts at a given input and moves toward the closest class boundary by assuming the model is approximately linear in a small neighborhood.
-It produces very small perturbations that fool the model, often much smaller than those from FGSM for the same image.
-In practice, DeepFool finds perturbations that are hardly perceptible, while the fast gradient sign method outputs a perturbation image with higher norm.
-This makes DeepFool a useful tool for measuring a classifier’s minimum vulnerability to adversarial examples in terms of perturbation size.
+\paragraph{DeepFool Attack} DeepFool is an attack that iteratively linearizes the classifier to determine the minimal perturbation necessary to alter the decision.
+Introduced by Moosavi-Dezfooli et al. \citep{moosavi2016deepfool}, DeepFool initializes at a given input and advances toward the closest class boundary by assuming the model behaves approximately linearly within a small neighborhood.
+It generates perturbations that are often orders of magnitude smaller than those produced by FGSM for the same image.
+In practice, DeepFool discovers perturbations that are hardly perceptible, whereas FGSM typically outputs a perturbed image with a higher norm.
+Consequently, DeepFool serves as a valuable tool for measuring a classifier's minimum vulnerability to adversarial examples in terms of perturbation magnitude.

-\subsubsection{Black-box Adversarial Attacks.}
+\subsubsection{Black-box Adversarial Attacks}

-Black-box adversarial attacks assume that the adversary has no access to the internal structure, parameters, or gradients of the target model \cite{li2024survey}.
-Instead, the attacker can only interact with the model through its outputs, such as predicted labels or confidence scores, or exploit the transferability of adversarial examples across different models \cite{mahmood2021back}.
-In this work, we employ several representative black-box attacks, which are described in the following.
+Black-box adversarial attacks operate under the assumption that the adversary lacks access to the internal structure, parameters, or gradients of the target model \citep{li2024survey}.
+Instead, the attacker can only interact with the model via its outputs, such as predicted labels or confidence scores, or exploit the transferability of adversarial examples across distinct models \citep{mahmood2021back}.
+In this work, we employ two representative black-box attacks, which are described below.